Xi0uT/discord-mass-DM-GO/README.md

 - *SOL*: 8QyA9dCetgVMxU2AjzfM3DrY1i3mXuE8nsgLkvAX1hTe

 - *LTC*: LN5UPbL31TcPzpBKFbsNKZ5BxwUzKcyi1F

-## Contact
-There are a lot of impersonators, please make sure you're dealing with the correct username.

-Telegram: https://t.me/campingarunner (This is my only Telegram)

-Mail: v4nsh4j@protonmail.com (For Business Enquiries)

 ## Credits
 DMDGO has not been a One man show!
 I would like to thank everyone for their contributions and my patreons.
 Special thanks to my lads ->